orchestral/canvas/README.md

 **Canvas** replicates all of the `make` artisan commands available in your basic Laravel application.
 It allows everyone to use it:

 * outside of Laravel installation such as when building Laravel packages.
-* with Laravel by allowing few customization to the stub resolved class and namespace.
+* with Laravel by allowing a few customizations to the stub resolved class and namespace.

 [![tests](https://github.com/orchestral/canvas/workflows/tests/badge.svg?branch=8.x)](https://github.com/orchestral/canvas/actions?query=workflow%3Atests+branch%3A8.x)
 [![Latest Stable Version](https://poser.pugx.org/orchestra/canvas/v/stable)](https://packagist.org/packages/orchestra/canvas)